 Key message is it's everyone's responsibility for their own safety.
 The property and usage is provided on that basis so no responsibility on my behalf for your actions etc. Just covering my bum so we can keep enjoying it as much as we do :) Soz for formality, needs to be said and hope the word bum makes it softer:)))))

 Okay now that the safety warnings are out of the way - have a brilliant time!
 Take a frisbee, cricket bat, books and plan some time out.
 Look up at stars at your fire of a night, enjoy the milky way, saucepan and southern cross which may be right above you.

-Check out Snake Valley (pub and general store) and Smythesdale for a pub meal, Foodworks, cafes and antique stores, the pizza from the general store is insanely good!
-Ballarat for endless tourist attractions and take a drive to explore the Lookout tower to see where you are.
+Check out the local pubs, cafes and antique stores, Ballarat for endless tourist attractions and take a drive to explore the Lookout tower to see where you are.
 Is it going to be hot?
 You must head to St Georges Lake near Creswick for a true Aussie style cold dip.

 There are heaps of Markets on, ask me to find out which ones to go to.